Breast Lift

 After the skin is properly closed, what else can be done to minimize scarring?

 What we do at Victoriakliniken is tape the breasts with silicone for 6 months after surgery.
-If you then wish to continue treating the scar on your own, vitamin E or a vitamin E-rich oil massaged into the skin can help.
-Massaging the oil by “folding macaroni/cheese puffs” along the scar, both upward and downward, often helps soften the scar and make it more flexible (this technique also works well for other scars, such as those from a cesarean section).
+If you wish to continue treating the scar, vitamin E or a vitamin E-rich oil massaged into the skin can help.
+Massaging with oil by “folding macaroni” along the scar, upward and downward, often helps soften the scar and make it more flexible (this also works well for other scars, such as those from a cesarean section).

 Breast Implant Associated Anaplastic Large Cell Lymphoma